-- You can contact OptumRx mail-order by phone at 1-866-528-5829 (TTY 711). - Order online at www.optumrx.com. - o To register to use their secure online mail-order service, please go to and follow the on-screen instructions. - You can call our customer service or email us at info@phs.org.
+- You can contact OptumRx mail-order by phone at 1-866-528-5829 (TTY 711). - Order online at www.optumrx.com. - o To register to use their secure online mail-order service, please go to and follow the on-screen instructions. - You can call our Presbyterian Customer Service Center (phone numbers are on the back cover) or email us at info@phs.org.

-Standard cost-sharing mail-order
+Standard cost-sharing mail-order: